Skip to content

 Obligations after you claim

-If you claim the concession but don’t meet its requirements, you must notify us by completing a notice for reassessment (Form D2.4) (also available as a PDF).
+You must notify us by completing a notice for reassessment (Form D2.4) (also available as a PDF) if you:

 Read more about common reasons for reassessment to find out about a reassessment of your transfer duty concession and what documents you need to lodge.